Crossings Christian School

 Crossings Christian School is a private Christian school that serves approximately 1100 students in the greater Oklahoma City, Oklahoma area.

-There are four divisions within the school: Crossings Upper School, Crossings Middle School, Crossings Lower School, and Crossings Early Childhood.
+The school is divided into four divisions: Crossings Upper School, Crossings Middle School, Crossings Lower School, and Crossings Early Childhood.

 History

 Crossings Christian School was founded in 2000 as a ministry of Crossings Community Church, with 39 preschool students.
-Today, the school has grown to one of the largest private schools in the Oklahoma City metro with over 1,115 students in preschool through twelfth grade.
+Today, it is one of the largest private schools in the Oklahoma City metro with over 1,115 students in preschool through twelfth grade.

 CCS is accredited through the Association of Christian Schools International, ACSI, and reciprocally accredited through the state of Oklahoma.
-As a college preparatory school, CCS offers rigorous academics proven by the Class of 2019’s average ACT score of 27.4.
-CCS also landed a top ten spot in the state of Oklahoma for the highest ACT scores in 2018.

 The graduating class of 2019 included 56 graduates with an average: